 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our common stock could decline.
-Based on shares outstanding as of October 1, 2013, upon the closing of this offering, we will have outstanding a total of shares of common stock.
+Based on shares outstanding as of , 2013, upon completion of this offering, we will have outstanding a total of shares of common stock.
 Of these shares, only of the shares of common stock sold in this offering will be freely tradable, without restriction, in the public market immediately after the offering.
 Each of our directors and officers and substantially all of our other stockholders has entered into a lock-up agreement with the underwriters that restricts their ability to sell or transfer their shares.
 The lock-up agreements pertaining to this offering will expire 180 days from the date of this prospectus.
 The underwriters, however, may, in their sole discretion, waive the contractual lock-up prior to the expiration of the lock-up agreements.
-After the lock-up agreements expire, based on shares outstanding as of October 1, 2013, up to an additional 15,989,890 shares of common stock will be eligible for sale in the public market, of which 14,667,322 shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act, and various vesting agreements.
-In addition, 2,355,579 shares of common stock that are subject to outstanding options as of October 1, 2013 will become eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements, the lock-up agreements and Rules 144 and 701 under the Securities Act.
+After the lock-up agreements expire, based on shares outstanding as of , 2013, up to an additional shares of common stock will be eligible for sale in the public market, of which are held by directors, executive officers and other affiliates and will be subject to volume limitations under

+Rule 144 under the Securities Act, and various vesting agreements.
+In addition, shares of common stock that are subject to outstanding options as of , 2013 will become eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements, the lock-up agreements and Rules 144 and 701 under the Securities Act.
 We intend to file a registration statement on Form S-8 under the Securities Act covering all of the shares of common stock subject to options outstanding and reserved for issuance under our stock plans.
-This registration statement will be eligible for sale in the public markets, subject to Rule 144 limitations applicable to affiliates and any lock-up agreements described above.
+This registration statement will become effective immediately upon filing, and shares covered by this registration statement will be eligible for sale in the public markets, subject to Rule 144 limitations applicable to affiliates and any lock-up agreements described above.
 If these additional shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.